WHY GAY PRIDE?

 June has come to be known as an annual Lesbian, Gay Bisexual and Transgender Pride (LGBT) month.
 Publications, television shows and series, organizations, public institutions and corporate entities make an effort to acknowledge “Pride.”
 It also shares the month of June with National Safety Month and Cataract Awareness Month.
 You may hear about Pride month at work or in the media, but have you ever wondered why it’s in June.
 Or why the LGBT community gets a month of “pride?”
 Has anyone around you ever wondered, “Why is there not a Straight Pride?”
 The answer to that is both simple and complex.

 The simple part is why June.
-June of 2019 marks the fiftieth anniversary of the Stonewall Uprising, which is identified as the start of the modern gay rights movement.
+June of 2022 marks the fifty-third anniversary of the Stonewall Uprising, which is identified as the start of the modern gay rights movement.
 On June 28, 1969, New York City police moved to raid a bar in Greenwich Village known as the Stonewall Inn.
 Police raids on gay bars were fairly common at the time.
 New York, as did most of the country, had laws against homosexual behavior.
 While these laws were not routinely enforced, everywhere, at all times, the early ‘60s saw a crackdown on gay social environments as the city tried to pretty itself to host the 1964 World’s Fair.
 Even after the fair closed, zealous police forces continued to harass, disrupt and raid these gathering places.
 Often, because most of these places were owned by organized crime, there was more “shaking down” going on than actual moral code enforcement.

 There were few organizations working to win rights for gays and lesbians prior to Stonewall.
 Those that did exist were focused on trying to convince the powers that be that gays and lesbians were no different than everyone else.
 They were working for acceptance.
 Most in those organizations paid little heed to the patrons of Stonewall, patrons who represented the poorest and most marginalized of the gay and lesbian population of the city; drag queens, transgendered persons, gender atypical gay men and lesbians.
 Also, unlike the organized groups, the Stonewall patrons were a racially diverse group.
 Prior raids would go unnoticed by most of the population of the city, as the raids did not affect most of the population.